PattyHarris/Expensify-App/Readme-React-Router.md

 7. The property activeClassName allows you to specify a style for the active page.
 Add "is-active" style that is defined in the "base" partial.

 8. Like the Route definitions, we need to use exact=true for the NavLink as well - otherwise, the style is applied to the Dashboard link along with any of the other links.

+## Organizing Routes

+1. Here we'll be breaking up the app.js file into components and routers.
+To start, create a new folder "routers" to hold the AppRouter.js - this is not in the components folder since it's a special type of component that isn't re-usable.

+2. To start breaking things up, move all the functional components and the routes into the new file AppRouter.js (so that everything works initially).
+Add the imports for react and the react-router.

+3. In AppRouter.js, make the "const routes" into a stateless functional component, AppRouter, and export AppRouter as the default export.
+Then, import the component inside app.js and make an instance of it such that we have what we had before.